MolClustPy/MolClustPy.github.io/index.md

 ## Output: statistical characterization of molecular clusters composition

 MolClustPy is a Python package that can be run as a command line or as a Jupyter notebook.
 It simulates the BNGL file several (user-defined) number of times and outputs visualization of simulation results.
-Below the model specified in './test_dataset/Nephrin_Nck_NWASP_high_concentration.bngl' file is simulated <b>numRuns</b> times for 0.4 seconds (<b>t_end*steps</b>).
+Below the model specified in './test_dataset/Nephrin_Nck_NWASP_high_concentration.bngl' file is simulated <b>numRuns</b> times for 20 milliseconds (<b>t_end</b>).
 <img src="images/start.png" width=500>

 The package will analyze multiple runs and display envelope (min-max) for timecourses of observables: